 - § 1151-A Pedestrians’ Right of Way on Sidewalks: Vehicles entering an alleyway, building, road or driveway should yield to pedestrians on an adjacent sidewalk.

-Even if you crossed a street inappropriately, you may still have a claim.
-Call our top rated accident lawyers who fight for people injured by cars while walking right now at (716) 839-3939 to know your rights.
+Even if you crossed a street inappropriately, you may still be eligible to file a claim for your injuries.
+Call our top rated pedestrian accident lawyers in Buffalo, New York, who fight for people injured by cars while walking, now at 716-839-3939 to learn more about your rights.

 - § 1152 Crossing at Other Than Crosswalks: Pedestrians outside of a crosswalk should yield to vehicles.
 Pedestrians should not cross an intersection diagonally.

 - § 1156 Pedestrians on Roadways: Pedestrians should not walk along or upon a road if a sidewalk is provided.
 When no sidewalks are available, pedestrians should walk in the opposite direction of traffic.

 Even if you were injured while crossing a street diagonally or were injured walking in the street when there was a sidewalk, you still may have a claim.
 Please contact our team of Buffalo, New York pedestrian accident attorneys at 716-839-3939 so that we can try to help you.